JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 Make it also mobile friendly.

-You can also add the docker containers setup and a Makefile with just 3 commands: spin the nextjs editor baremetal, another to build the container and another to build and run the container.
+You can also add the docker containers setup with a Dockerfile.dev a docker-compose.dev.yml and a Makefile with just 3 commands: spin the nextjs editor baremetal, another to build the container and another to build and run the container within this dev mode.

 **Good-to-Have Features** - I did not mentioned these on the first go